Have Questions?

 WTCR Abilene Inc is 57.3 miles from Eastland, Texas

-WTCR Abilene Inc is committed to helping anyone with a drug or alcohol abuse problem in Eastland and within the surrounding neighborhoods find full recovery.
+WTCR Abilene Inc is committed to helping anyone with a drug or alcohol abuse problem in Eastland, Texas and within the surrounding neighborhoods find full recovery.
 It provides several services - such as inpatient drug addiction treatment, outpatient counseling, long term drug and alcohol rehabs, inpatient detox centers, short term drug abuse treatment and others - in line with its philosophy of the recovery treatment and rehabilitation methods that are effective in recovery.
 This drug and alcohol rehab also believes that people need individual treatment and care to be able to stop abusing drugs and alcohol.

 As such, WTCR Abilene Inc specializes in anger management, cognitive/behavior therapy, trauma therapy, contingency management/motivational incentive, substance abuse counseling approach, behavior modification and more.
 At the same time, it accepts patients who are transgender or (LGBT) clients, housing services, self-help groups, programs for the hearing impaired, domestic violence, active duty military, and others.
 This substance abuse treatment facility uses treatment methods that can assist clients to achieve sobriety and abstinence from the substances abused in the past.